manuel-serrano/hiphop/doc/api.md

 ### Valued signals

 Signals can also hold a value of any JavaScript type.
-The value persist between two reactions.
-However, the first emission of the signal during the reaction (or before, in case of input signal), will erase the value.
+The value persist between two instant.
+However, the first emission of the signal during the instant (or before, in case of input signal), will erase the value.

 To declare a valued signal, use the regular signal declaration (input,